Bashir Saghir Hawadi: 1975 coup

 In August 1975, Hawadi and Hamza sided with Planning Minister and fellow RCC member Umar Muhayshi in the latter's dispute with Gaddafi.
 Gaddafi accused them of plotting a coup.
 Hawadi and Hamza were arrested; Muhayshi and Abdul Moniem al-Taher el-Huny fled Libya.
 The aborted coup hastened the end of the RCC.
 In the ensuing purge, most of the conspirators were executed in March 1976.
 Hawadi apparently survived the purge.
 It was unclear how long Hawadi was imprisoned, but it appeared he was eventually forgiven by Gaddafi and led a quiet life out of politics.

 Libyan Civil War

-When the First Libyan Civil War broke out in 2011, Hawadi was summoned by Gaddafi and he appeared on Libyan state TV in his military uniform for the first time in 36 years on 26 May 2011 to praise Gaddafi.
+When the First Libyan Civil War broke out in 2011, Hawadi was summoned by Gaddafi and he appeared on Libyan state TV for the first time in 38 years to praise Gaddafi.
 In September 2011, after the Battle of Tripoli, Hawadi was arrested by rebel forces and imprisoned in Misrata.
 Hawadi claimed Gaddafi had threatened to kill him and wipe his hometown of Waddan off the map if he had refused to help Gaddafi mobilize public support and "calm the people of Libya."
 Hawadi also claimed that he had had no military or political role in a long time due to his poor relationship with Gaddafi and that he had surrendered to the National Transitional Council after being guaranteed safety.
 He stated that he knew nothing about Gaddafi's whereabouts as he had last seen him on 25 May 2011.